East Massapequa, New York

 East Massapequa is a hamlet and census-designated place (CDP) located within the Town of Oyster Bay in Nassau County, on the South Shore of Long Island, in New York, United States.
 The population was 19,854 at the time of the 2020 census.

 The portions of East Massapequa located to the east of Carman Creek were formerly within the CDP of West Amityville until being absorbed by the East Massapequa CDP.

 History

-The easternmost third of East Massapequa (located east of Carman Creek, within the Amityville School District) was previously the hamlet of West Amityville and started utilizing a Massapequa mailing address in 1975.
-Certain maps continue to designate this easternmost part of the hamlet as West Amityville, but within Nassau County.
+The easternmost third of East Massapequa (located east of Carman Creek, within the Amityville Union Free School District) – known as the hamlet of West Amityville – was previously its own Census-designated place known as West Amityville; it started utilizing a Massapequa mailing address in 1975, and subsequently merged into the East Massapequa CDP.
+Certain maps continue to designate this easternmost part of the CDP as West Amityville, but within Nassau County.

 The name "East Massapequa" reflects the fact that the hamlet is located east of Massapequa and Massapequa Park.